-The FAFSA is available October 1 for the following academic year.
+The Department of Education will release the 2024-2025 FAFSA by the end of December 2023.
 You must apply each year you're seeking aid.

 To be considered for various types of financial aid, like grants, loans, work study and some scholarships, you need your FAFSA results.

 Whether you're transferring credits from another institution, seeking a second degree, studying abroad or taking classes during the summer, your unique case may mean additional steps.
 Check out the information below that applies to you.

 General Aid Eligibility

 In order to be eligible for federal financial aid, you must: